kbrubaker59/kbrubaker59.github.io/_albums/The-Monitor.md

 release_date: '2010-03-10'
 purchase_date:
 purchase_amount:
+album_imgs: # Make sure cover is the first image.
+  - 'the-monitor-cover.jpg'
 tracks:
+  a_tracks:
+    - '<strong>Side A:</strong>'
     - '01-A More Perfect Union'
     - '02-Titus Andronicus Forever'
     - '03-No Future part Three: Escape from No Future'
     - '04-Richard II'
+  b_tracks:
+    - '<strong>Side B:</strong>'
     - '05-A Pot in Which to Piss'
     - '06-Four Score and Seven'
+  c_tracks:
+    - '<strong>Side C:</strong>'
     - '07-Theme from &ldquo;Cheers&rdquo;'
     - '08-To Old Friends and New'
     - '09-...And Ever'
+  d_tracks:
+    - '<strong>Side D:</strong>'
     - '10-The Battle of Hampton Roads'
 published: true
 ---